froala/yii2-froala-editor/README.md

 ## Enable third party plugins

-You can enable the additional plugins by adding them in the file `vendor\froala\yii2-froala-editor\FroalaEditorAsset.php`
+Enable additional plugins by including in the file `FroalaEditorAsset.php`

 ```
 $froalaPlugins = [